We proudly offer the bios of our accomplished teachers.

 Alanna Schubach has published essays, articles, and criticism in The Atlantic, Refinery 29, The Village Voice, and the LA Review of Books, among many others.
 Her fiction has appeared in the Bellevue Literary Review, Electric Literature's Recommended Reading, Post Road, the Lifted Brow, and Prick of the Spindle, and she has been named a New York Foundation for the Arts Fellow in Fiction.
 She has taught at the Japan Exchange and Teaching Program, the College Readiness Program, the Westchester County Department of Corrections, and Girls Write Now.
 She holds a BA from American University and an MFA in Fiction from Sarah Lawrence College.

 Nelsie Spencer is the author of the novel The Playgroup, (St. Martin’s Press), and the feature screenplay A Girl's Best Friend.
 She co-wrote the feature film Valley Inn, which debuted at the Palm Beach International Film Festival.
-She wrote, produced, and co-hosted the radio show The Radio Ritas, (Greenstone Media).
+She wrote, produced, and co-hosted the radio show The Radio Ritas, (Greenstone Media) and hosts the podcast The Naked Novelist.
 She co-wrote and starred in the play My Heart Belongs To Daddy, produced at the Pittsburgh Public Theater, Dorothy Lyman’s A Director’s Theater in Los Angeles, and at Duke University’s Pre-Broadway series, and her one-woman show Goodbye Cream played at the When I’m 34 Festival in Los Angeles.
 She studied dance and theater at Orange Coast College, and fiction at The New School.

 Jessica Sticklor is the author of the novel Betwixt and Between (Ig Publishing).
-Her work has appeared in The Paper Nautilus, Open Wide Magazine, Conclave, The Skyline Review, Chiron Review, and Kudzu, among many others.
-She serves as an editor at The House of Books.
+She has written craft articles for The Writer magazine and essays for Ms. magazine and Tor.com, and her short fiction has appeared in The Paper Nautilus, Open Wide Magazine, Conclave, The Skyline Review, Chiron Review, and Kudzu, among many others.
+She has worked as an editor at The House of Books.
 She holds a BA from The New School and an MFA in Creative Writing from CUNY.

 is the author of the novel And Then Things Fall Apart (Simon & Schuster).
 Her short fiction and nonfiction have appeared in One Story, McSweeney's Internet Tendency, the Madison Review, and The Dinner Party Download on NPR.
 She holds a BA from the University of Wisconsin, Madison, and an MFA in Fiction from Columbia University.